AutoxingTech/axbot_restbook/docs/guides/robot_admin.md

-# Robot Admin (Standalone)
+# Robot Admin (Standalone Version)

-Robot admin (standalone version) is a pure frontend website(HTML+Javascript), served directly from the robot.
+Robot Admin (standalone version) is a pure frontend website (HTML + JavaScript) served directly from the robot.

-It calls the REST APIs of the robot.
-By observing how it works, you can quickly learn how to use the APIs.
+It interacts with the robot's REST APIs.
+By observing its operation, you can quickly learn how to utilize these APIs.

-It's an optional package.
-When installed, you can access it from `http://ROBOT_IP:8090/rb-admin/`.
+This is an optional package.
+Once installed, it can be accessed at `http://ROBOT_IP:8090/rb-admin/`.

 ![](./rb_admin_login.png)

-Login with username: `guest@autoxing.com`, password: `autoxing`.
+Log in with the username `guest@autoxing.com` and the password `autoxing`.
-Once login, you can do a lot of things like:
+Once logged in, you can perform various tasks, including:

-- Create new map
+- Creating new maps
-- Browse existing maps, and choose one as current map
+- Browsing existing maps and selecting one as the current map
-- Set robot's current location
+- Setting the robot's current location
-- Create move actions to move the robot
+- Creating move actions to navigate the robot
-- Visualize sensor data(Lidar point clouds, depth camera point cloud, RGB camera, etc...)
+- Visualizing sensor data (Lidar point clouds, depth camera point clouds, RGB camera feeds, etc.)
-- Calibrate sensors
+- Calibrating sensors
-- See alerts and action log
+- Viewing alerts and action logs
-- Save bag file(for error reporting)
+- Saving bag files (for error reporting)

 ![](./rb_admin.png)

-## Brief Introduction of UI
+## UI Overview

 ### Visualization Topic Bar

 ![](./topic_bar.png)

-- LIDAR PTS - Lidar points
+- LIDAR PTS - Lidar points.
-- COSTMAP(l) - Low resolution cost map
+- COSTMAP(l) - Low-resolution costmap.
-- COSTMAP(h) - High resolution cost map
+- COSTMAP(h) - High-resolution costmap.
-- MAP INFO - Virtual Walls, Chargers, Elevator Areas, etc
+- MAP INFO - Virtual walls, chargers, elevator areas, etc.
-- EMATCH MAP - Environment matching map, show the degree of map change since initial mapping
+- EMATCH MAP - Environment matching map, showing the degree of change since the initial mapping.
-- BUMP MAP - See the bumpiness perceived by the robot when it moves
+- BUMP MAP - Visualizes the bumpiness perceived by the robot during movement.
-- GRID - 1m x 1m grids
+- GRID - 1m x 1m grid lines.

 ### Control Tabs